SeatizenDOI/zenodo-tools/Tutorial.md

 # Tutorial to use zenodo-tools

-* Installation
-* Launch and use SeatizenMonitoring

-* Download a session
-    a single session from a doi
-    a

-* Upload a session
-    - Raw data session
-    - Processed data session
-    - Update metadata
-    - Delete all

-* Construct geopackage

 # Installation

 To use this github repository, you have two options.
 You can either use docker or install the libraries and packages manually with a conda environment.